arnabiitr/p4/README.md

   + DOB :4 digits of Birth Year ( e.g 1979) has to be greater than 1910 else is not accepted
   + Insurance expiration : 4 digits of expiring year should be greater than 2018 else is not accepted
   + Address: Alphanumeric
-  + Treatments : Optional ( Refers to any existing treatments the patient has had before )
+  + Treatments : Optional Mutliselect ( Refers to any existing treatments the patient has had before )

   + Click *Add new Member*
   + Observe confirmation message